When you experience the benefits of Zen meditation you’ll wonder why you didn’t learn how to do it soon.

 I hope you have enjoyed this guide to Zen meditation technique.
 I would absolutely love to hear how you got on.

 Now another question.
-Take a look at these inspiring Zen sayings and quotes.
+Take a look at these inspiring Zen sayings and proverbs.
 And let me know.
 Which is your favorite?

 Leave a comment.